richrd/suplemon/README.md

 # Goals:
  1. [X] Create a command line text editor with built in multi cursor support.
 Damn it's amazing!
- 2. [ ] Usability should be as good and easy as nano.
-TODO: add keyboard legend.
+ 2. [X] Usability should be as good and easy as nano.
  3. [X] Multi cursor and multi selection should be comparable to sublimetext.
  4. [X] Develop suplemon with suplemon!!!
  5. [ ] World domination!